orangespaceman/training-notes/php.md

 $db = new mysqli("host", "username", "password", "database");
 ```

-We can create a simple PHP script to test to see if we can connect to the database correctly
+We can create a simple PHP script to test to see if we can connect to the database correctly:

 ```
 // connect